-None of our U.S. executives has a pension benefit or post-retirement health coverage arrangement provided by Amkor.
+With the exception of the foregoing, none of our U.S. executives has a pension benefit or post-retirement health coverage arrangement provided by Amkor.

 Mr. JooHo Kim participates in a severance benefit program under which Korean executives are entitled to a one-time lump sum benefit at the time of separation.
 This amount is calculated based on average monthly salary, years of service and seniority.
 Under this severance benefit, Mr. Kim will be entitled to certain benefits upon termination of his employment with Amkor, as follows: